Why are cars so heavy?

 Why is the mass of a car important?

 Attributing to Sir Isaac Newton’s first law of inertia (“an object at rest tends to stay at rest”), moving a heavier object (a vehicle) necessitates more power.
-Regardless of the engine type or fuel efficiency, the drivetrains needs to works harder and consumes more fuel when accelerating all this additional mass.
+Regardless of the engine type or fuel efficiency, the drivetrains need to work harder and consume more fuel when accelerating all this additional mass.
 This underscores the common understanding among sports car enthusiasts that weight poses a significant obstacle to performance.

 The additional costs associated with increased weight extend beyond the fuel pump or charging station, resulting in heightened fuel expenses.
 As articulated by Newton’s law (“an object in motion tends to stay in motion”), a heavier vehicle necessitates larger brakes, bigger tires, and a more robust suspension system— that ironically contribute to additional weight.
 Encumbered by this extra mass, these elements are prone to quicker wear and tear compared to their counterparts in lighter vehicles.
 For manufacturers, who must pass on heightened production expenses to consumers, oversized parts incur greater costs than their smaller equivalents.